ToyBattles/tb-rules/mild_mute_cases.md

 💡 Note: Many cases are lighter now → players should use the **block feature** when possible

 ---
+### Continuous Slurs Usage
+This must have MULTIPLE evidence of being targeted towards specific players or in multiple occasions publicly.
+1. Warning
+2. 1 day mute
+3. 2 day mute
+4. 3 day mute
+All the next mutes will remain for 3 days.

+---
 ### 📢 Spamming
 Repeated spam messages